stoplightio/studio/README.md

 ## Technical Documentation

 Mix API Reference Documentation and Markdown-based guides, how-tos, getting started information, etc. All of your documentation can live together in the same project.
-Studio includes a built-in Markdown editor, image manager, and the ability to publish documentation to Stoplight’s new documentation platform.
+Studio includes a built-in Markdown editor, image manager, and the ability to publish documentation to Stoplight's new documentation platform.

 ![Create beautiful and easy-to-use API reference documentation](assets/images/technical-documentation.png)